 Blu-Ray artwork for Carlotta Films

 I woke up one morning last October with a big smile on my face.
 Why?
 Because there was an e-mail from the French video label Carlotta Films in my inbox waiting for me.
 They wanted to know if I would be interested in designing artwork for their upcoming release of Phase IV.
-Naturally I jumped at the chance!
+Naturally I jumped at the chance.
 Phase IV is a 1974 science fiction thriller and is notable for being the only film directed by design legend Saul Bass.
 You can read more about the film here.

 My first order of business was to watch the film.
 It's a bit out there but there's so much wonderful, abstract imagery to play with.
-I jotted down time codes and took screenshots afterwards.
+I jotted down time codes and took screenshots afterward.
 Additionally, I researched every piece of Phase IV ephemera I could think of, including the Waxwork vinyl album (beautifully designed by Kilian Eng), the La-La Land Records CD (art directed by Dan Goldwasser), and the bare-bones Olive Films Blu-Ray released in the US in 2015.
 The Carlotta producers did not want a Saul Bass-style solution.

 I knew I wanted to use a vintage specimen sheet.
 A fellow designer recommended the work of Ernst Haeckel but after looking at Haeckel's work, it was clear he mainly focused on aquatic creatures.
 Thankfully I found a treasure trove of material online at the Biodiversity Heritage Library.
 On an auction site, I found rejected comps by Walter Glinka which were featured in the Waxwork package.